 The Australia Council Arts Governance Program is a national program designed to help arts organisations to enhance their governance practices through a program tailored specifically to their needs.
 The program aims to enhance governance skills, supporting leaders to prosper and arts organisations to thrive.

-The Arts Governance Program consists of a number of discrete but inter-related components, delivered in venues across the country, as well as online, during 2017 and 2018.
+The Arts Governance Program consists of a number of discrete but inter-related components, delivered in venues across the country, as well as online.

-The first two components of the program, launched in April 2017, comprise an arts governance workshop series and webinar series, both of which are aimed at the leaders (including board members/chairs, as well as senior management and artistic staff) of small-medium arts organisations.
+The components of the program comprise an arts governance workshop series and webinar series, both of which are aimed at the leaders (including board members/chairs, as well as senior management and artistic staff) of small-medium arts organisations.

 The workshops cost $350 per organisation (for a maximum of three people).
 This includes for each registrant a two-year membership of the Institute of Community Directors Australia (ICDA), a specialist not-for-profit governance membership body.
 The webinars are free.REGISTER FOR A WORKSHOP REGISTER FOR A WEBINAR